jdspugh/jdspugh.github.io/_posts/2023-03-03-smart-contract-checker.md

 As part of human nature it seems that power and corruption more than often go hand in hand.
 One of the main aims of blockchain technology is to distribute power so that all members of a community hold the power rather than a single person or small group of people.
 This is essentially democracy embraced and enforced by technology.
 No central entity can overcome the group when blockchain technology is in use.

 When it comes to blockchains themselves there are varying degrees of decentralisation amongst different blockchains.
-Ethereum at this point in time is the most decentralised smart contract blockchain so we will focus on this one for the time being to keep things simple.
+Ethereum at this point in time is one of the most decentralised smart contract blockchain so we will focus on this one for the time being to keep things simple.

 Even though Ethereum is decentralised, centralised distributed applications (Dapps) can still be written.
 These recentralise power and go against the ethos of blackchain technology.

 Dapps can be centralised in many ways and it's often not possible to thouroughly check a Dapp's smart contracts for signs of centralisation if the smart contracts are large and complex.
 What I aim to do here is write some code to provide a guide to determining whether a smart contract could be centralised or not.

 # Proxy Contracts